Dominguez1st/card-combat/docs/index.md

 ## Current State of the Application

 * Current State

+    * All screens are set up with custom, button based navigation.

+    * The application uses Google Sign In as an external service.

+    * Data from the application is being stored in a SQLite database.

+* Current Issues

     * Camera functionality has not been implemented yet.

     * Game logic has not been implemented yet.

+    * Qr code generation has not been implemented yet.

 * Possible Aesthetic/Cosmetic Enhancements